From the icy fjords of Scandinavia, a fearless and ferocious culture arose that would profoundly shape the history of Europe - the Vikings.

 Helmets were relatively expensive to produce and required skilled craftsmanship, making them less common and potentially indicative of a higher-status warrior.

-Body Armour was even rarer due to the materials and labour required for production.
+Body armour was even rarer due to the materials and labour required for production.

 The most common form was the chainmail hauberk, a shirt made from thousands of interlinked iron rings.